DigiPlatMOOC/TelegramBotSample/README.md

 Replace the `-t` parameter with your bot's actual token and the `-c` parameter with the path to your certificate (either a PEM or a CRT file).
 The `-s` parameter should be an HTTPS URI pointing to the `hook.php` file on your web server.

-Once the "web hook" has been setup, Telegram will automatically call your `hook.php` file whenever a message is received.
+Once the "web hook" has been registered, Telegram will automatically call your `hook.php` file whenever a message is received.

 (You can turn off any registered web hook by running the `unregister-bot.sh` script and passing in the bot's token.)